Sure, there are many benefits to working from home.

-But for those working remotely during the pandemic, many things are likely missing from your traditional work environment.
+But for those working remotely, many things are likely missing from your traditional work environment.
 There are no more spontaneous water cooler talks or coffee breaks with your co-workers that often led to new ideas.
 Gone are the visual cues and consistent feedback from peers and leaders that help us understand how we are performing.
-And those opportunities for growth and career advancement seemed to have stalled.
+And those opportunities for personal interactions are more limited.

 Three PPL leaders recently offered great advice on these topics during a virtual meeting with PPL employees.
 The event was hosted by PPL’s LEAD business resource group (Latino Employee Alliance for Diversity).

 These types of discussions are held regularly at PPL to promote professional development and growth for employees.

 Below are five tips on how to advance your career in a virtual environment from PPL’s David Arthur, vice president of federal government relations; Marlene Beers, vice president and controller and LEAD executive sponsor; and Angie Gosman, senior vice president of Human Resources for PPL Electric Utilities.

 In the typical work environment, mentors appear.
 You hear them on the phone, see how they work, and

 they can become a source of inspiration for you.
 In a virtual environment, observing mentors doesn’t

 That’s why it’s important to reach out to others virtually and ask advice on how to handle certain work

 matters or ask for feedback to help discover areas where you can improve.

 “Don’t wait for mentors to appear and tap you on the shoulder,” Gosman said.
 “Go find them.
 Your career is something you should own.
 You’re the driver of where you need to go.”